seodn/webcontent/smooth-auto-panel-paint/body-kit-installation.md

 ### Frequently Asked Questions
 ## Quick Answers to Common Queries
+Here are answers to some of the most common questions about body kit fitment, paint matching, aftermarket parts, installation timelines, and vehicle modifications.
 *   **Q: Do you supply the body kits or do I bring my own?**
     *   *A:* We typically install kits that customers have sourced themselves, but we can help advise you on the best brands and materials before you buy.
 *   **Q: Will the new paint match my old paint exactly?**